iffydopsqueen/aws-bootcamp-cruddur-2023/journal/week8.md

 We also need to pass along our origin else our request doesn’t work.

 Let’s go ahead and update our CORS configuration.
-You should see no configuration if you check your CORS configuration page because those configs are now passed along in our lambda function.
+If you check your CORS configuration page, you should see no configuration because those configs are now passed along in our lambda function.

 Make sure the lambda function code in the AWS console matches this one.
 Do the same for the one in your repo.
 Don’t forget to deploy the changes in your lambda.